Creating a Community of Possibilities.

-Some 2014 United Way Campaign results through gifts directly to United Way last year:
+Some United Way Campaign results made possible through gifts to Community Investment last year:

-- Nearly 3,200 youth in after-school programs improved their academic performance.
+- 3,300 youth in after-school programs improved their academic performance.

-- More than 4,400 people were connected to services such as childcare assistance, rental subsidies, SNAP, and public healthcare with assistance from United Way-supported programs to help them better make ends meet.
+- More than 4,900 people were connected to services such as childcare assistance, rental subsidies, Supplemental Nutrition Assistance Program (SNAP)and public healthcare with assistance from United Way-supported programs to help them better make ends meet.

-- More than 2,400 people who received counseling services demonstrated improved stability.
+- More than 3,000 people received emergency shelter.